Before You Buy A Kitsch Shampoo Bar Read This Review

 ✅The bars have a light, pleasant scent

-✅They leave hair feeling clean, fresh, and soft
+✅They usually leave hair feeling clean, fresh, and soft

 CONS

-• Some people found it hard to use because they don’t lather as much, this is a common feeling when first trying out a shampoo bar.
+Some people find it hard to use because they don’t lather as much, this is a common feeling when first trying out a shampoo bar.
 Check out the shampoo bar section on my blog for more tips.

 In conclusion, if you’re careful to avoid the old formula, Kitsch can be an effective shampoo bar to help you reduce the plastic waste in your bathroom.